adolphasg/polly-audio-pipeline/README.md

 # Pixel Learning Audio Pipeline

 ## What This Project Does

-Automatically converts course text to speech and uploads it to Amazon S3 using AWS Polly.
+This project automates the process of converting course text into speech using Amazon Polly and uploads the resulting audio file to an Amazon S3 bucket.
+It uses GitHub Actions to handle automation for both beta testing and production publishing.

-##  How to Use
+## How It Works

 ### 1. Modify Text

-Edit `speech.txt` with your course content.
+Update the `speech.txt` file with the content you want to convert into speech.

 ### 2. Make a Pull Request

-Create a branch and push your changes.
-Open a pull request.
+- Create a new branch, make your changes, and open a pull request to the `main` branch.

-- This will run the `on_pull_request.yml` workflow.
+- This will trigger the **Beta Workflow** (`on_pull_request.yml`).
-- Audio will be uploaded to: `s3://pixel-learning-audio/polly-audio/beta.mp3`
+- The generated audio will be uploaded to the S3 path:
+  `s3://pixel-learning-audio/polly-audio/beta.mp3`

 ### 3. Merge to Main

-After review, merge the PR.

-- This runs `on_merge.yml`.
+- After your pull request is approved and merged into `main`, the **Production Workflow** (`on_merge.yml`) will run.
-- Audio will be uploaded to: `s3://pixel-learning-audio/polly-audio/prod.mp3`
+- The audio file will be uploaded to:
+  `s3://pixel-learning-audio/polly-audio/prod.mp3`

-##  AWS Setup
+## Setup Instructions

-- Create an IAM user with `AmazonPollyFullAccess` and `AmazonS3FullAccess`.
-- Create an S3 bucket and note its name.
-- Save AWS keys as GitHub secrets.
+### Requirements

+- Python 3.10
+- An AWS account with permissions for Amazon Polly and Amazon S3
+- A GitHub repository with GitHub Actions enabled

 ##  Verifying Audio Uploads